isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 [‘Mrs Beeton’ in action](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19540506-1.2.87).
 (1954, May 6). *The Straits Times*, p.
 4. Retrieved from NewspaperSG.

 V.St.J.
 (1938, March 6).
 [I return to Malaya as a bride](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19380306-1.2.130). *The Straits Times*, p.
 16. Retrieved from NewspaperSG.

+#### **NOTES**
+[^1]:Newlyn, A.K.
+(1999, Fall).
+Challenging contemporary narrative theory: The alternative textual strategies of nineteenth-century manuscript cookbooks.
+Journal of American Culture, 22 (3), 35–47.
+Retrieved from Wiley Online website.
+[^2]:Beetham, M. (2010).
+Of recipe books and reading in the nineteenth century: Mrs Beeton and her cultural consequences (pp. 15–30).
+In J. Floyd., & L. Forster (Eds.), The recipe reader: Narratives, contexts, traditions.
+Lincoln and London: University of Nebraska Press.
+(Not available in NLB holdings)
+[^3]:Beetham, 2010, pp. 16–17, 20.
+[^4]:Beetham, 2010, p.
+17.
+[^5]:Beetham, 2010, p.
+18.
+[^6]:Beetham, 2010, p.
+21.
+[^7]:Beetham, 2010, p.
+21.
+[^8]:Beetham, 2010, p.
+22.
+[^9]:Tobias, S.M.
+(1998).
+Early American cookbooks as cultural artifacts.
+Papers on language & literature, 34 (1), 3–18, p.
+9.
+[^10]:see, for example, Beeton, I., & Baker, G. (2012).
+Mrs Beeton's cakes & bakes.
+London: Weidenfeld & Nicolson.
+(Call no.: 641.865 BEE); Beeton, I., & Baker, G. (2012).
+Mrs Beeton puddings.
+London: Weidenfeld & Nicolson.
+(Call no.: 641.865 BEE); Beeton, I., & Baker, G. (2012).
+Mrs Beeton classic meat dishes.
+London: Weidenfeld & Nicolson.
+(Call no.: 641.865 BEE).
+Available at Public Libraries.
+[^11]:V.St.J.
+(1938, March 6).
+I return to Malaya as a bride.
+The Straits Times, p.
+16. Retrieved from NewspaperSG.
+[^12]:Europeans wives were collectively called ‘memsahibs’, a generic term borrowed from India that literally means “Madam Boss”.
+[^13]:“Cookie”.
+(1929, October 16).
+The Straits Times, p.
+15. Retrieved from NewspaperSG.
+[^14]:Beetham, 2010, p.
+29.
+[^15]:George, R.M.
+(1993–1994, Winter).
+Homes in the empire, empires in the home.
+Cultural critique, 26, 95–127, p.
+99. Retrieved from JSTOR via NLB’s eResources website.
+[^16]:Brownfoot, J.N.
+(1984).
+Memsahibs in colonial Malaya: A study of European wives in a British colony and protectorate 1900–1940 (pp. 186–190).
+In H. Callan & S. Ardener (Eds.).
+The incorporated wife.
+London: Croom Helm.
+(Not available in NLB holdings)
+[^17]:Blunt, A. (1999).
+Imperial geographies of home: British domesticity in India, 1886–1925.
+Transactions of the Institute of British Geographers, 24 (4), 421–440, 429–431.
+Retrieved from JSTOR via NLB’s eResources website.
+[^18]:Brownfoot, 1984, p.
+196.
+[^19]:MacCallum Scott, J.H.
+(1939).
+Eastern journey (p.
+14).
+London: Travel Book Club.
+(Call no.: RCLOS 959 MAC)
+[^20]:Dirks, N.B.
+(1996).
+Foreword.
+In B. Cohn, Colonialism and its forms of knowledge: The British in India (p. ix).
+New Jersey: Princeton University Press.
+(Call no.: R 954 COH), quoted in Procida, M. (2003).
+Feeding the imperial appetite: Imperial knowledge and Anglo-Indian domesticity.
+Journal of Women’s History, 15 (2), 123–149, p.
+138.
+[^21]:Blunt, 1999, p.
+431.
+[^22]:For a description of the content and aspects of food history, see Tan, B. (2011).
+Malayan cookery books.
+BiblioAsia, 7 (3), 30–34.
+Retrieved from BiblioAsia website.
+[^23]:Kinsey, W.E.
+(1929).
+The mem's own cookery book: 420 tried and economical recipes for Malaya (Preface).
+Singapore: Kelly & Walsh.
+(Call no.: RRARE 641.59595 KIN; Microfilm no.: NL9852)
+[^24]:The literary page – new books reviewed.
+(1930, January 31).
+The Straits Times, p.
+17. Retrieved from NewspaperSG.
+[^25]:Some new books.
+(1922, May 6).
+The Singapore Free Press and Mercantile Advertiser, p.
+9. Retrieved from NewspaperSG.
+[^26]:The Straits Times, 30 Jan 1931, p.
+17.
+[^27]:Kinsey, 1929, p.
+3.
+[^28]:Kinsey, 1929, preface.
+[^29]:Leong-Salobir, C. (2011).
+Food culture in colonial Asia: A taste of empire (p.
+12).
+London: Routledge.
+(Call no.: RSING 394.12095 LEO)
+[^30]:Heathcott, M. (1941, August 22).
+Fish on the menu need not be ikan merah.
+The Singapore Free Press and Mercantile Advertiser, p.
+5. Retrieved from NewspaperSG.
+[^31]:The Singapore Free Press and Mercantile Advertiser, 22 Aug 1941, p.
+5.
+[^32]:Compiled by Assistant Director of Fisheries, D.W.
+Le Mare, Malayan Fish and How to Cook Them is a pamphlet issued by the Department of Information and Publicity to encourage the consumption of local food fishes.
+[^33]:Holttum, R.E., & Hinch, T.W.
+(Eds.).
+(1935).
+International cookery book of Malaya (p.
+5).
+[Malaya]: YWCA of Malaya.
+(Call no.: RRARE 641.59595 YOU; Microfilm no.: NL16675)
+[^34]:Holttum & HInch, 1935, p.
+49.
+[^35]:Holttum & HInch, 1935, pp. 7–10.
+[^36]:Holttum & HInch, 1935, pp. 13–20.
+[^37]:Procida, Summer 2003, p.
+138.
+[^38]:Brownfoot, 1984, p.
+199.
+[^39]:Brownfoot, 1984, p.
+200.
+[^40]:Holttum & HInch, 1935, p.
+5.
+[^41]:The editors expressed regret that “so small a section should be presented […] about the cookery of the native inhabitants of Malaya”.
+The few recipes contained in the “Malay Section: were contributed by M.C.
+Murray of the Malay Girls’ School in Malacca, Ishak, a senior fishery officer in Singapore and Miss M.A Bixton.
+[^42]:Zlotnick, S. (1996).
+Domesticating imperialism: Curry and cookbooks in Victorian England.
+Frontiers: A Journal of Women Studies, 16 (2–3), 51–68, p.
+64. Retrieved from JSTOR via NLB’s eResources website.
+[^43]:Heathcott, M. (1950, November 28).
+Singapore revisited.
+The Straits Times, p.
+8. Retrieved from NewspaperSG.
+[^44]:The Straits Times, 28 Nov 1950, p.
+8.
+[^45]:The Straits Times, 28 Nov 1950, p.
+8.
+[^46]:The Straits Times, 28 Nov 1950, p.
+8.
+[^47]:The Straits Times, 28 Nov 1950, p.
+8.
+[^48]:‘Mrs Beeton’ in action.
+(1954, May 6).
+The Straits Times, p.
+4. Retrieved from NewspaperSG.
+[^49]:Procida, Summer 2003, p.
+124.
+[^50]:Homi Bhabha.
+(1997).
+Of mimicry and man: The ambivalence of colonial discourse (pp. 152–162).
+In F. Cooper & A.L.
+Stoler (Eds.).
+Tensions of empire: Colonial cultures in a bourgeois world.
+Berkeley: University of California Press.
+(Call no.: RUBC 909.8 COO)
+[^51]:Newlyn, Fall 1999, p.
+37.
+[^52]:Hing, S. (1956).
+In a Malayan kitchen (p.
+7).
+Singapore: Mun Seong Press.
+(Call no.: RCLOS 641.59595 HIN)
+[^53]:Hing, 1956, p.
+7.
+[^54]:Hing, 1956, p.
+5.
+[^55]:For more on cookbooks as romance or “escapist” reading that allowed women to imagine themselves in different roles, see Bower, A.L.
+(2004, May).
+Romanced by cookbooks.
+Gastromonica: The Journal of Food and Culture, 4 (2), 35–42.
+Retrieved from JSTOR via NLB’s eResources website.